Home > Recipes > Sides > Creamy Swede Mash

 Table of contents

-This mash is an excellent side dish for hearty stews and roasts.
-It pairs particularly well with my ground lamb pie, slow-cooked lamb goulash, and Moroccan lamb shanks.
+This creamy mash makes an excellent side dish for hearty stews and roasts.
+It pairs particularly well with my ground lamb pie, parmesan-crusted lamb cutlets, and Moroccan lamb shanks.

 If you loved this Swede Mash Recipe or any other recipe on my website, please leave a 🌟 star rating below.
 Thank you!